Unheard melodies

 The poem’s very first lines signal an interest in the relation between eye and ear in a visual rhyme, or ‘eye rhyme’ between “ministry” and “cry.”
 This silent eye rhyme is part of the poem’s play with the way sound is codified or represented in visual form, in the semiotics of sound in print.
 The sound of that “cry” is picked up later in the half-rhyme with “side” and later “life.”
 Perhaps it’s too much of a stretch to suggest that t the long I sound, or “eye” rhyme, is registered to the eye but not to the ear in “live.”
 Nonetheless, in these lines Coleridge invites us, in different ways, to move in and out between eye and ear, between rhyme seen and rhyme heard.
 Throughout the poem eye and ear work together and askance in unexpected ways.

 Another striking feature of these opening lines is the dramatic dynamic shift from the “loud” cry of the owlet outdoors to the quiet of the indoor scene, a shift which produces a sense of intimacy and interiority and the accompanying illusion of diminuendo.
-That word “loud” primes our listening ears for a certain pitch of sound—which emphasizes in contrast the subsequent lines’ account of quiet.
-The poem’s shifts in dynamics depend on and produce shifts in intimacy as it records a shift from outside to inside, from loud noise to quiet.
+That word “loud” primes our listening ears for a certain pitch of sound, which emphasizes in contrast the subsequent lines’ account of quiet.
+The poem’s shifting dynamics depend on and produce shifts in intimacy as it records a shift from outside to inside, from loud noise to quiet.
 The word “secret” in the very first line suggests both quiet and intimacy, since “secret” carries the suggestion, now obsolete, but current when Coleridge was writing, of reticence, or quiet: “Of a person: †Reserved or reticent in conduct or conversation (obsolete); not given to indiscreet talking or the revelation of secrets; silent as to any matter, uncommunicative, close.”
 (OED, 2 a).
 By giving the frost a curious sense of human agency, it “performs a secret ministry,” Coleridge draws out association of “secret” with quiet and closeness

 The poem creates this sense of closeness dramatically, too, so that the reader feels as though we are standing with the poet, listening with him.
-That is expressed in the shift from the past tense “came loud” to the present tense “hark again!,” from the temporal distance of the past tense to the sense of immediacy suggested by HARK which instructs the reader, now, give ear, listen!
+This is expressed in the shift from the past tense “came loud” to the present tense “hark again!,” from the temporal distance of the past tense to the sense of immediacy suggested by HARK which instructs the reader, now, give ear, listen!
 The reader imaginatively is listening but also aware of being a reader, something of which the poem deliberately reminds us.

 Since M.H.
-Abrams’s classic and influential account of the poem as one of the Great Romantic Lyrics, it has been understood in terms of vocal utterance, a Conversation poem (Abrams, 1965).
+Abrams’s classic and influential account of the poem as one of the Great Romantic Lyrics, it has been understood in terms of vocal utterance, as a Conversation poem (Abrams, 1965).
 Coleridge’s “Conversation Poems” play with the dynamics of sound and its representation in curious ways.
 Much has been made of the vocal quality of these poems; critics have focussed on their various forms of address and the cadences of familiar conversation

 .
 And yet the poem itself places much emphasis on non-human sounds, sounds that are increasingly abstract and hard to imagine.
 The owl, the crackling fire, the fluttering speck, the dream (inaudible to another), the quiet shining of the quiet moon.
 Indeed, the model Coleridge chose to describe the poem was musical rather than vocal or dramatic: he conceived of the poem in musical terms, as a Rondo, a form which was extremely popular in the late eighteenth century.
 In an earlier draft, the poem ended with six lines which describe the baby’s response to the icicles.
 Explaining why he cut these lines, Coleridge wrote: ‘The last six lines I omit because they destroy the rondo, and return upon itself of the Poem.
 Poems of this kind & length ought to lie coiled with its ‘tail round its’ head.”
 (CC, 16.1.1, p.456n.).
 Coleridge had taken Charles Burney’s General History of Music out of Bristol library a few months before he composed “Frost at Midnight” (in November 1797), and may well have read the account of the rondo in its pages (155).
 His interest in Burney’s book around the time he wrote “Frost at Midnight” suggests a rich and suggestive musical context for interpreting the poem’s sounds and silences.